arihoppes727-web/Opal/README.md

-# Your singer name
+# Opal
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+uhhhhhhhhhhh

 ## General information
-- Gender: test
+- Gender: Trans-fem
-- Height: 111m
+- Height: 5ft 7in
-- Weight: 222g
+- Weight: heavy
-- Age: 33
+- Age: 29

-## First test bank
-Test description 1
-- Type: Diffsinger
-- Languages: ru, jp

-## Second test bank
-Test description 2
+## Old ass cv
+DONT USE.
+VERY OLD
 - Type: UTAU
+- Languages: jp

+## Kinda newer cv
+I mean if you want a cv use this
+- Type: UTAU
+- Languages: jp

+## Midnight vcv
+I made this is the middle of the night
+- Type: UTAU
+- Languages: jp

+## Sunrise cvvc
+Just the vcv made to support cvvc phonemes
+- Type: UTAU
+- Languages: jp

+## Synthv voicebank
+Only use for Synthv R1
+- Type: Synthv
-- Languages: en
+- Languages: jp